 The specialist pet transportation company in the UK, Pet Air UK, were exceptionally good and did everything we needed to get Nellie to San Diego, but they too warned that we did not have the correct documentation for the US-Mexican border.
 I told Marie not to worry, I had a plan.
 Marie didn’t worry either because she’s like that… she said everything would somehow be ok.
 Marie always says everything will be ok – but right now she was sat in England stroking a cuddly little kitten fast asleep on her knee.

 My plan was this.
-I would hire a car in Ensenada, a Mexican car with Mexican plates, drive north to Tijuana and then through the busiest and strictest border crossing in the world to San Diego, I would collect them both from San Diego Airport then simply drive back south through the same border and just see what happens.
+I would hire a car in Ensenada, a Mexican car with Mexican plates, drive north to Tijuana, in the company of thousands of Mexican and Honduran refugees, then try to get through the busiest and strictest border crossing in the world to San Diego.
+I would then collect both Marie and Nellie from San Diego Airport, then simply drive back south through the same border and just see what happens.
 We had some paperwork, it was in Spanish, there are millions of stray cats in Mexico… would the Mexicans really care about just one more cat?
-And I sincerely believed, from talking to many Americans in Mexico who had their own dogs with them, that Mexican immigration officials on the border just weren’t that interested in pets coming into their country.
-Of course, my plan didn’t quite work out like that.
+I sincerely believed, from talking to many Americans in Mexico who had their own dogs with them, that Mexican immigration officials on the border just weren’t that interested in pets coming into their country.
+Of course, my plan didn’t quite work out like this.

 It took nearly eight hours for me to transit through the border – and I was appalled by the numbers of Mexicans detained there in handcuffs.
 Sure enough I was gonna have to get back through this same border crossing with Marie and the cat with what was likely the wrong paperwork and incorrect documentation… two English tourists with an English cat driving a Mexican car.
 This, I tell you now, was fast becoming a surreal travel experience worthy of any traveller’s tale told anywhere.
 It compares even with smuggling Sänna’s new mast over the remote Slovenian-Croatian mountain border some years ago, in what turned out to be a tax fraud.